 One of the most frequently recommended occlusive moisturizers is petrolatum, which

 Like occlusive moisturizers, humectants can also improve barrier function.
 Humectants work by drawing water — either from the environment or from inside your body — and binding it into the skin barrier.

 Gently apply moisturizer to your skin immediately after you get out of the shower, when your skin is moist.

 Not all skin care ingredients work for everyone.
-That’s why you may want to try a few different products to determine which one works best for keeping your skin healthy and well moisturized.
+That’s why you may want to try a few different products to determine which one works best for keeping your skin healthy, protected, and well moisturized.

-The outermost layer of your skin, known as your skin barrier, defends your body against a constant onslaught of environmental threats while simultaneously protecting your body’s critical water balance.
+The outermost layer of your skin, known as your skin barrier, defends your body against environmental threats while simultaneously protecting your body’s critical water balance.

 Symptoms such as dryness, itching, and inflammation can alert you to a disturbance in this important barrier.

-Your skin barrier is your body’s frontline defense against everything the world throws at you.
+Your skin barrier is your body’s frontline defense against everything the environment can throw at you.
 Keeping it healthy is much more than a cosmetic concern.